 We reward good behaviour as we believe that this will develop an ethos of kindness and cooperation.
-Our approach is designed to promote good behaviour, rather than merely deter anti-social behaviour.
+Our approach is designed to promote good behaviour, rather than merely deter antisocial behaviour.
 We praise and reward pupils for good behaviour in a variety of ways.

 - Positive verbal feedback

 - Written feedback following a piece of work

 - Displaying work throughout the school

 - Pupils receiving reward postcards/certificates or reward stickers or stars

 - House Points

 - Awards during Celebration Assembly or Gold Book Assembly

-- o Pupil of the Week
+- Pupil of the Week

 - Kindness Award

-- Headteacher Award
+- O Headteacher Award

 - Lunchtime 'Happy Helper'

+- o Catholic Social Teaching (CST) Award

 - Gold Book Award

 - 'Hot Chocolate & Cookies' with the Headteacher